 His educational background includes attending Defiance College, University of Toledo where he earned his Criminal Justice Degree.
 He has studied at the George Meany Center for Labor Studies in Washington, D.C. and is a 1978 graduate of the 113th Session of the National FBI Academy.

-President Cabral currently serves on the Executive Board of the National Law Enforcement Memorial Fund Association, American Income Life’s Executive Board as well as various federal law enforcement task forces.
+President Cabral currently serves on the Executive Board of the National Law Enforcement Memorial Fund Association, American Income Life’s Labor Advisory Board as well as various federal law enforcement task forces.

 President Cabral has testified before the United States Congress promoting legislation designed to improve both law enforcement policy and the conditions under which police officers work.
 He has guided legislation that has directly, or indirectly, affected law enforcement officials, such as being appointed in 1994 to the Congressional Commission on Crime Control, responsible for developing the 1994 Omnibus Crime Bill.